Andrew-2609/go-sse-sample/README.md

 https://github.com/user-attachments/assets/da8d5a7c-87ba-40ab-aab5-d23c8c35396a

+> [!note]
-**Note**: The React dashboard was created by Auto (Cursor AI agent) as a demonstration tool to showcase SSE capabilities.
+> The React dashboard was created by Cursor as a demonstration tool to showcase SSE capabilities.
 The dashboard serves as a visual demonstration tool.
 The SSE implementation itself is client-agnostic and can be integrated with any front-end technology.
+> I first thought of having only the back-end implemented, and a simple `.mjs` client.
+But a more visual feedback would be so very welcome that I asked my man Cursor to build it from scratch, with just some adjustments here and there when needed.

 ## Development